Nutrition Before Pregnancy

 Pre-conception nutrition is a vital part of preparing for pregnancy.
 Factors such as your weight compared with your height and what you eat can play an important role in your health during pregnancy and the health of your developing fetus.

 Your pre-pregnancy weight directly influences your baby's birthweight.
 Studies show that underweight women are more likely to give birth to small babies, even though they may gain the same amount in pregnancy as normal weight women.
 Overweight women have increased risks for problem in pregnancy such as gestational diabetes or high blood pressure.
-Talk to your healthcare provider about whether you need to lose or gain weight before becoming pregnant.
+Talk with your healthcare provider about whether you need to lose or gain weight before becoming pregnant.

 Many women don't eat a well-balanced diet before pregnancy and may not have the proper nutritional status for the demands of pregnancy.
 Generally, a pregnant woman needs to add about 300 extra calories daily after the first trimester to meet the needs of her body and her developing fetus.
-However, those calories, as well as her entire diet, need to be healthy, balanced, and nutritious.
+But those calories, as well as her entire diet, need to be healthy, balanced, and nutritious.

 The MyPlate icon is a guideline to help you eat a healthy diet by encouraging a variety of foods while getting the right number of calories and fat.
 The USDA and the U.S. Department of Health and Human Services have prepared this food plate to help you select a variety of healthy foods.
 MyPlate is available for pregnant and breastfeeding women.